Resource Center

 • Terms outlined in the employee’s modern award or enterprise agreement.

-Generally, an employee covered by an award who works more than the stipulated ordinary hours of work is entitled to overtime pay.
+Generally, an employee covered by a modern award is entitled to overtime pay when they work beyond the ordinary hours defined in that award.
 However, the eligibility may vary based on the employee’s industry, modern award, and employment contract.

 • 150% or 1.5x the minimum hourly rate for the first 2 hours of overtime.